ngutorov/Demo-MVVM/README.md

 ## Example of MVVM pattern implementation.

-Demo app you can play with and see some advantages of MVVM under the hood.
+Demo app you can play with and see some advantages of MVVM architectural pattern under the hood.
 This is just a very introductory look at the MVVM model.
-The idea behind MVVM pattern is that each View on the screen will be backed by a View Model that represents the data for the View.
+The idea behind MVVM architectural pattern is that each View on the screen will be backed by a View Model that represents the data for the View.
 Reduce the size of your massive View Controller by moving logic into the View Model.

 > **Very cool pattern with roots in MVC!**